mpaciore/scalarm_monitoring/README.md

 ````
 go install scalarm_monitoring_daemon
 ````
 This command will install monitoring daemon in $GOPATH/bin.
-It's name will be scalarm_monitoring_daemon Build Options
+It's name will be scalarm_monitoring_daemon.
+Build Options
 ----------------
 With -tags option you can specify build options: